kruus/gen-dnn/README-SX.md

            --> build/    and build.log
 SX:    ./build.sh -ST # build for *S*X and *T*race cmake setup</BR>
            --> build-sx/ and build-sx.log
+  or   ./build.sh -SdqT # debug build (no doxygen) for SX
 ```

 ## Purpose